-The Commission further finds that, among its important qualities, the Shubert Theater survives as one of the historic playhouses that symbolize American theater for both New York and the nation; that located on West 44th Street, it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district; that the Shubert was built both as a memorial to Sam S. Shubert, and as the headquarters and flagship of the entire Shubert chain; that during the early decades of this century the Shuberts and their theaters helped shape the character of the Broadway theater district; that it was designed for the Shuberts by Henry B. Herts, preeminent New York theater architect; that Herts's Venetian-inspired design is particularly distinguished and responsive to its prominent site; that its significant architectural features include heavy rusticated terra-cotta pilasters and arches, a curving corner entrance pavilion facing Broadway, an elaborate portal, and unusual panels of "sgraffito" ornament; that for three quarters of a century the Shubert Theater has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Shubert Theater Interior survives as one of the historic theater interiors that symbolize American theater for both New York and the nation; that it was built both as a memorial to Sam S. Shubert, and as the headquarters and flagship of the entire Shubert chain; that during the early decades of this century the Shuberts and their theaters helped shape the character of the Broadway theater district; that it was designed for the Shuberts by Henry B. Herts, preeminent New York theater architect; that Herts designed a Renaissance-inspired auditorium matching the theater's "Venetian Renaissance" exterior; that among its significant architectural features are its handsome ornamental plasterwork, and the unusual series of painted panels of classical figures that adorn the boxes and ceiling; that for three quarters of a century the Shubert Theater Interior has served as home to countless numbers of plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Article 25, Chapter 3, of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Shubert Theater, 221-233 West 44th Street, Borough of Manhattan, and designates Tax Map Block 1016, Lot 15 in part consisting of the land on which the described building is situated, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Article 25, Chapter 3, of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Shubert Theater, first floor interior consisting of the lobby, the auditorium, the stage, the staircases leading from the first floor to the first balcony floor; the first balcony floor interior consisting of the first balcony, the upper part of the auditorium; the second balcony floor interior consisting of the second balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall, ceiling, and floor surfaces, doors, stair railings and attached decorative elements; 221-233 West 44th Street, Borough of Manhattan, and designates Tax Map Block 1016, Lot 15 in part consisting of the land on which the described building is situated, Borough of Manhattan, as its Landmark Site.